What is Google Allo

 Use Allo As a Very Personal Messaging App

-- there is no risk to send message to wrong person
+- there is no risk to send a message to the wrong person

 - they always know that Allo message is from an important one.